rdfostrich/article-jws2018-ostrich/content/storage.md

 The initial version of an RDF archive is stored as a _fully materialized snapshot_, for example using the HDT format.
 Each following version is stored as a _delta_ relative to the initial snapshot.
 All delta's are compressed in _addition and deletion trees_, where a _dictionary_ is used to compress triple components.
-Furthermore, we store an the _counts_ for certain triple pattern queries over _additions_.
+Furthermore, we store the _counts_ for certain triple pattern queries over _additions_.
 Finally, metadata about the complete archive is stored, containing information such as the total number of available versions.
 </figcaption>
 </figure>